Pelosi: House 'will proceed' to impeachment of Trump

 "The horror of the ongoing assault on our democracy perpetrated by this President is intensified and so is the immediate need for action."

-House Democrats are expected to introduce articles of impeachment on Monday and vote as soon as Tuesday.
+House Democrats were expected to introduce articles of impeachment on Monday.
 The strategy would be to condemn the president's actions swiftly but delay an impeachment trial in the Senate for 100 days.
 That would allow President-elect Joe Biden to focus on other priorities as soon as he is inaugurated Jan.
 20.

 Rep. Jim Clyburn, the third-ranking House Democrat and a top Biden ally, laid out the ideas Sunday as the country came to grips with the siege at the Capitol by Trump loyalists trying to overturn the election results.